Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Use: Labeled Indications

-Asacol HD: Treatment of moderately active ulcerative colitis in adults
+Asacol HD: Treatment of moderately active ulcerative colitis in adults.

-Rectal: Treatment of active mild to moderate distal ulcerative colitis (suspension only), proctosigmoiditis (suspension only), or proctitis (suspension and suppository)
+Rectal: Treatment of active mild to moderate distal ulcerative colitis (suspension only), proctosigmoiditis (suspension only), or proctitis (suspension and suppository) in adults.

 Asacol, Mezavant: Treatment and maintenance of remission of mildly- to moderately-active ulcerative colitis